A Spectral Assignment Approach for the Graph Isomorphism Problem: Abstract

 \section{Abstract}

-In this paper, we propose a heuristic for the graph isomorphism problem that is based on the eigendecomposition of the adjacency matrices.
-It is well known, that the eigenvalues of the adjacency matrices of isomorphic graphs need to be identical.
-However, two graphs $ \mf{G}_A $ and $ \mf{G}_B $ can be isospectral but non-isomorphic.
+In this paper, we propose algorithms for the graph isomorphism (GI) problem that are based on the eigendecompositions of the adjacency matrices.
+The eigenvalues of isomorphic graphs are identical.
+However, two graphs $ \mc{G}_A $ and $ \mc{G}_B $ can be isospectral but non-isomorphic.
+We first construct a graph isomorphism testing algorithm for friendly graphs and then extend it to unambiguous graphs.
+We show that isomorphisms can be detected by solving a linear assignment problem.
 If the graphs possess repeated eigenvalues, which typically correspond to graph symmetries, finding isomorphisms is much harder.
-By repeatedly perturbing the adjacency matrices, it is possible to break symmetries of the graphs without changing the isomorphism and to assign vertices of $ \mf{G}_A $ to vertices of $ \mf{G}_B $, provided that an admissible assignment exists.
-This heuristic approach can be used to construct a permutation which transforms $ \mf{G}_A $ into $ \mf{G}_B $ if the graphs are isomorphic, or to show that no isomorphism exists.
+By repeatedly perturbing the adjacency matrices and by using properties of eigenpolytopes, it is possible to break symmetries of the graphs and iteratively assign vertices of $ \mc{G}_A $ to vertices of $ \mc{G}_B $, provided that an admissible assignment exists.
+This heuristic approach can be used to construct a permutation which transforms $ \mc{G}_A $ into $ \mc{G}_B $ if the graphs are isomorphic.
+The methods will be illustrated with several guiding examples.